SeaTac couple who survived utility pole crash healing with humor

 Tom Cook replied: “My name’s Tom.
 I have a mustache.
 What does he have that I don’t have?”

-Her response: “One out of three ain’t bad!”
+She thought: “Two out of three ain’t bad!”
 They continued an online correspondence, then Tom Cook sent her a ticket to Philadelphia.
 Three months later, they married.
 “He is my best friend and has been for 31 years,” she said.

 After the excitement of this weekend, Linda Cook said they both feel lucky: If the pole had hit their car just a few inches in either direction, one of them might have died.
 Others seemed to find their story magical as well.
-According to Linda Cook, one of the cameramen who interviewed her on Saturday rubbed her sleeve for good luck.
+According to Linda Cook, one of the cameramen who interviewed her Saturday rubbed her sleeve for good luck.

 “Humor seems the best way to go about it, because otherwise I’d be a basket case,” said Linda Cook.